What is CAATE?

 Universities under CAATE accreditation

+The Standards for Accreditation of Professional Athletic Training Programs, (Standards) outline the specific standards that must be met by all accredited programs.
 CAATE is responsible for granting accreditation status to Athletic Training Programs which meet the benchmark and standards.

 Here is a list of a few universities that are accredited by CAATE.

-|List of CAATE accredited institutions|
+List of CAATE accredited institutions

 The Commission on Accreditation of Athletic Training Education (CAATE) has tried to improve the standards of training given in Athletic Education.